rl-institut/SimBA/docs/source/modes.rst

 Chained Modes
 -------------
-While the default mode of the SimBA is the simple simulation together with a report, modes can be chained together differently to achieve the desired results.
+While the default mode of SimBA is the simple simulation together with a report, modes can be chained together differently to achieve the desired results.
 The chain of modes is defined in the config file (default: simba.cfg) under the keyword *mode*:

 ::